Information for authors

 - China and the West in the Modern World.
 Series editor: Professor Will Christie, Australian National University

-- National Indigenous Recording Project.
+- Indigenous Music of Australia.
 Series editor: Professor Linda Barwick, Associate Dean Research, Sydney Conservatorium of Music.

 - Sydney Studies in Australian Literature.
 Series editor: Professor Robert Dixon, Chair of Australian Literature, University of Sydney.

-- Tom Austen Brown Australian Archaeology.
+- Tom Austen Brown Studies in Australasian Archaeology.
 Series editor: Professor Peter Hiscock, Tom Austen Brown Chair of Australian Archaeology, University of Sydney

 - BEACH - Bettering the Evaluation and Care of Health, with the Family Medicine Research Centre, University of Sydney.